 My parents have a ton of colored glass stones from when they went through their mosaic-making phase.
 The perfect use for them?
 All you have to do is grab a drill and drill some evenly-spaced holes, and pop the colored stones into the holes.
 When lit from the inside, the effect of the colored glass stones is simply dreamy!

 What are you waiting for?
-Whether your decoration theme is more spooky or festive, there are plenty of ways to make your boo-tiful pumpkin unique.
-Be sure to share your favorite pumpkin carving creations and decorations with the ones you love on FamilyApp.
+Head to the pumpkin patch and grab the perfect gourd!
+Whether your decoration theme is more spooky or festive, there are plenty of DIY ideas to make your boo-tiful pumpkin unique.
+Be sure to share your favorite pumpkin carving creations, halloween celebrations, and decorations with the ones you love on FamilyApp.